abalage/balagetech-central-syslog-server/README.md

 # balagetech.hu - Creating a central syslog server

-Files stored in this repository were used in creating a central syslog server with the hope of giving working examples.
+Files stored in this repository were used in creating a central syslog server.

+If you are looking for fail2ban configs and scripts, they are now placed in a [separate repository](https://github.com/abalage/balagetech-fail2ban-elasticsearch).